BasemWaled/Projects_Sample_Odoo/README.md

 # My_odoo_dev
-This is first modules in odoo i create 5 fields with python code and xml files.
+this is sample of my work in odoo work on employee modules and hospital management and project systems links.
 If you need any custom modules in odoo contact me in my email :bassemwaled35@gmail.com